 \subsection{Software Behavior and Performance}

 We compared the execution of malware and benign software at the system call level in the uncertain environment.
-We explored the effects of different software types, software workloads and strategies.
+We explored the effects of different software types, software workloads, and perturbation strategies.

-In our experiment, modern software invoked more than twice the number of system calls monitored than malware, even with the existence of Flooders, which usually largely increased the average number of system calls invoked.
-For benign software the number of system calls perturbed or silenced was only half of those for malware, mainly because of the effectiveness of the corruption protection mechanism introduced in Section \ref{sec:corrupt}.
-Benign software had a larger number of connection attempts and read/write operation monitored than malware.
+In our experiments, benign software invoked more than twice the number of system calls invoked by malware (even flooders, which usually invoke a large number of system calls).
+For benign software the number of system calls perturbed or silenced was only half of those of malware, mainly because of the effectiveness of the corruption protection mechanism (see Section \ref{sec:corrupt}).
+Benign software performed a larger number of connection attempts and read/write operations than malware.